daily-gazette/gazjango/README.md

 (This should go away shortly, but run `bash ../migration.sh` to convert from the old DB format, which the website is running, to the new one.
 Choose "no" to deleting content types the first time it asks, then "yes" the second.)

+Get all of the uploaded media files off the website: `./sync_uploads.sh`

 Update stuff for the community feed: `python ./update.py`

 Compile the CSS templates into real stylesheets: `./compile_css`